alex-bellon/wikipedia/README.md

 ### Food
 - [99 Flake](https://en.wikipedia.org/wiki/99_Flake) - A 99 Flake can refer to any of three possible items: an ice cream cone with a Cadbury Flake inserted in it; the Cadbury-produced Flake bar itself specially made for insertion into an ice cream cone; or a wrapped ice cream cone product marketed by Cadbury.
+- [Banana ketchup](https://en.wikipedia.org/wiki/Banana_ketchup) - a popular Philippine fruit ketchup condiment made from banana, sugar, vinegar and spices.
+Its natural color is brownish-yellow but it is often dyed red to resemble tomato ketchup.
 - [Butter mountain](https://en.wikipedia.org/wiki/Butter_mountain) - a supply surplus of butter produced in the European Economic Community because of government interventionism that began in the 1970s
 - [Coronation chicken](https://en.wikipedia.org/wiki/Coronation_chicken) is a combination of cold cooked chicken meat, herbs and spices, and a creamy mayonnaise-based sauce.
 It was invented as part of a banquet for Queen Elizabeth II's coronation, hence the name.
 - [Democracy sausage](https://en.wikipedia.org/wiki/Democracy_sausage) - the colloquial name for a sausage wrapped in a slice of bread, bought from a sausage sizzle operated as a fundraiser at Australian polling places on election day, often in aid of the institutions that house the polling place.
 - [Government cheese](https://en.wikipedia.org/wiki/Government_cheese) - processed cheese provided to welfare beneficiaries, Food Stamp recipients, and the elderly receiving Social Security in the United States, as well as to food banks.
 - [Hershey's Kiss plume](https://en.wikipedia.org/wiki/Hershey's_Kisses#Paper_plume)
 - [Milk toast](https://en.wikipedia.org/wiki/Milk_toast) - a breakfast dish consisting of toasted bread in warm milk, typically with sugar and butter.
+- [Mushroom ketchup](https://en.wikipedia.org/wiki/Mushroom_ketchup) - a style of ketchup that is prepared with mushrooms as its primary ingredient.
+Originally, ketchup in the United Kingdom was prepared with mushrooms as a primary ingredient, instead of tomato, the main ingredient in contemporary preparations of ketchup.
 - [Popcorn](https://en.wikipedia.org/wiki/Popcorn) - a variety of corn kernel which expands and puffs up when heated
+- [Skilly](https://en.wikipedia.org/wiki/Skilly_%28food%29) - a weak broth that was made with oatmeal mixed with water.
 - [Soldiers (food)](https://en.wikipedia.org/wiki/Soldiers_(food)) - a thin strip of toast; the strips that a slice is cut into are reminiscent of soldiers on parade.
 - [Solo garlic](https://en.wikipedia.org/wiki/Solo_garlic) - Solo garlic is a type of garlic where the bulb is 1 giant clove.
 - [Squash](https://en.wikipedia.org/wiki/Squash_(drink)) - a non-alcoholic beverage concentrated syrup used in beverage making.